betterscientificsoftware/bssw.io/Articles/Blog/comment-test.md

 There should be some real text here, just for the sake of appearances

 ### References <!-- sfer_ezikiw -->
 Maybe the heading makes a difference?
+Or maybe it is spacing after the heading?

-### One last attempt <!--- sfer_ezikiw --->
+### One last attempt <!-- sfer_ezikiw -->

-Does three dashes vs two make any difference?
+<p>What if the MD heading is immediately followed by HTML?</p>

 <!---
 Publish: preview